Alluxio/alluxio/integration/csi/README.md

 We provide two types of provisioning methods.
 For static provisioning, you need to create `PersistentVolume` and `PersistentVolumeClaim` first.
 For dynamic provisioning, you need to create `StorageClass` and  `PersistentVolumeClaim`.

-All these examples will be gernerated after run `helm-generate.sh`.
+All these examples will be gernerated after running `helm-generate.sh`.

 ### Configuration